Zac-Edra/Zac-Edra/README.md

 - You can contact me on: mail zturbeaux@gmail.com, linkedin www.linkedin.com/in/zacharie-turbeaux, discord Zac#6865

-- 😄 Pronouns: Edra or Zac, has you wish !
+- 😄 Pronouns: Zacharie or Zac or Edra, has you wish !

 <!---